Introduction: Tailless Delta & Stndrd. Config. Mechanical Pencil Gliders

 Step 9: Secure Main Piece to Pencil

 Slide the wing into place on the pencil.
 Get a strip of adhesive tape measuring 7 cm.
-Find the point on the bottom of the fuselage that is 5 mm back from the leading edge of the wing, and mark it.
-Center the strip of tape and adhere it as you had done with the delta glider.
-Lastly, get a 2.5 cm strip of tape and attach it to the top of the fuselage, a few millimeter in front of the vertical stabilizer.
+Find the point on the bottom of the fuselage (the pencil) that is 5 mm back from the leading edge of the wing, and mark it.
+This is as far forward as the tape will reach.
+Adhere the tape to the pencil (stick to the sides) and the bottom of the wings.
+Lastly, get a 2.5 cm strip of tape and attach it to the top of the fuselage, a few millimeters in front of the vertical stabilizer.
 Pinch the tape to the sides.
-Be careful to keep the tail perfectly level with the fuselage as you do this.
+Be careful not to bend the tail boom.

 Step 10: Test Flights and Trimming